 Effects of amlodipine on other medicinal products: The blood pressure lowering effects of amlodipine adds to the blood pressure-lowering effects of other antihypertensive agents.

 In clinical interaction studies, amlodipine did not affect the pharmacokinetics of atorvastatin, digoxin or warfarin.

 Simvastatin: Co-administration of multiple doses of 10 mg of amlodipine with 80 mg simvastatin resulted in a 77% increase in exposure to simvastatin compared to simvastatin alone.
 Limit the dose of simvastatin in patients on amlodipine to 20 mg daily.

-Tacrolimus: There is a risk of increased tacrolimus blood levels when co-administered with amlodipine but the pharmacokinetic mechanism of this interaction is not fully understood.
+Tacrolimus: There is a risk of increased tacrolimus blood levels when co-administered with amlodipine.
 In order to avoid toxicity of tacrolimus, administration of amlodipine in a patient treated with tacrolimus requires monitoring of tacrolimus blood levels and dose adjustment of tacrolimus when appropriate.

 Cyclosporine: In a prospective study in renal transplant patients, an average 40% increase in trough cyclosporine levels was observed when used concomitantly with amlodipine.
 The co-administration of Azoren with cyclosporine may increase exposure to cyclosporine.
 Monitor trough cyclosporine levels during concomitant use and cyclosporine dose reductions should be made as necessary.

 Special precautions for disposal: No special requirements.

 C09DB02 - olmesartan medoxomil and amlodipine ; Belongs to the class of angiotensin II receptor blockers (ARBs) and calcium channel blockers.
 Used in the treatment of cardiovascular disease.